mvolkmann/glove/README.md

 ## Functional functions

 Glove defines the many functional programming functions.
+The predefined widgets use them and your code can too.
 To use them, add the following near the top of a source file:

 ```lua
 local fun = require "glove/fun"
 ```

+The functions provided are:

 - `fun.count(t, predicate)`